Sumanth5/CC_CSSAssignments/README.md

-These are the CodeCademy CSS & Html Assignments, which I have practiced.
+These are the CodeCademy CSS & Html projects, which I have practiced.